OpenSourceKyle/OpenSourceKyle.github.io/content/pages/intimacy/intro-to-bdsm.md

 # Details

 I hope this helps you find your own agency and path to those hot, naughty desires in the back of your head.
-Yes, those that you have been afraid to confront for many years.
-Shame is a hell of a burden.
+Yes, those that you have been afraid to confront for many years. **Shame is a hell of a burden**.
 This simple introduction will help you open up, and from there, you can find and build your own journey.
+For starting, the details are light and the [Action](#action) is the more important part here (as in taking some tests and reflecting).

 There are many resources, but I will highlight just the ones that have been crucial to me and/or I have shared with friends, clients, and others -- the most impactful.